 Advocating for inclusion since 1962

-By the 1960s, a change known as the “community living movement” took hold across North America.
-This grassroots movement held the belief that all people had a right to be part of their community, just as they are.
-With the right supports in place, people living with developmental disabilities could stay in their own communities and participate as valued citizens.
+The “community living movement” inspired new possibilities.
+This grassroots movement believed that, with the right supports in place, people living with developmental disabilities could stay in their own communities and participate as valued citizens.

 In Huntsville, parents of children with developmental disabilities started the Blue Horizons Nursery School.
 Run by volunteers out of church basements, the school was part of the shift where inclusion could be possible.